DiatomStudio/Piccolo/Piccolo_Software/PiccoloLib/README.md

 `void calibrate(float targetDimension, float actualX, float actualY)`
 `void calibrate(float targetDimension, float actualX, float actualY, float actualZ)`
-Use this to scale piccolo's output, which you can use to calibrate it's accuracy.
+Use this to scale piccolo's output, which you can use to calibrate its accuracy.
 First draw a square(or cube) of *targetDimension*, then measure the output and put this into your *setup()* with these dimensions.

 `void setBedSize(float size)`
 `void setBedSize(float xySize, float zSize)`